DaveBitter/graduation_internship/end_report.md

 ### Building first screens

 During this phase I mostly worked in the role of a front-end developer.
-I still kept the user experience design in my mind to change things that won't work once you start actually building the product.
+I still kept the user experience design in my mind to change things that will not work once you start actually building the product.

 With Expo.io setup and a good hi-fi prototype I could finally get started with building the app.
 I decided to build two parts of the app before even beginning to think about getting data in there.
 These two parts were navigation and components.